Publications

 “Composer Travels” blog

-Starting in 2013, Elizabeth will begin documenting some of her composing-related travels.
+As of 2013, Elizabeth has begun documenting some of her composing-related travels.
 To follow her musical adventures, click on the image below, or follow the blog link here.

 “Composer Travels”